kryptokrona/kryptokrona-docs/FAQ.md

 * **Q: I'm missing the file vcruntime140.dll.
 Where can I get this?**

     A: Try installing this: https://www.microsoft.com/en-us/download/details.aspx?id=52685

+* **Q: When I run xmr-stak I get an error: "The application was unable to start correctly (0x000007b)"**

+    A: Try installing this: https://go.microsoft.com/fwlink/?LinkId=746572

 * **Q: I'm getting an error in xmr-stak: `MEMORY ALLOC FAILED: VirtualAlloc failed.
 Reboot might help`**